AkkaFranKebne/photo_location/README.md

  Information about coords and date of photoshoot taken from exif  data.

 #### issues:
-- not all mobile phones provides exif GPS data;
+- not all mobile phones provides exif GPS data;;
-- noticed at ios, safari: no coords for photos taken in Safari directly: error  "Illegal IFD size" known issue, see:  https://bugs.php.net/bug.php?id=50660
+- noticed at ios, safari: no coords for photos taken in Safari directly: error  "Illegal IFD size" known issue, see:  https://bugs.php.net/bug.php?id=50660;
+- is it acceptable or the other solution should be introduced (eg GEO Location API https://developers.google.com/web/fundamentals/native-hardware/user-location/, however it would be location in the moment of adding the photo, not in the moment of taking the photo... )

 ### ad 3.